15 Incredible Hawaii Activities That Put Expensive Tours to Shame (And They Won’t Cost You a Cent)

 - Hidden gem status: Far less crowded than popular Manoa Falls

-At-a-Glance: π¨βπ©βπ§βπ¦ Perfect for families with young kids | π§ Spring-fed, always flowing | π₯Ύ Can get muddy
+At-a-Glance: π¨βπ©βπ§βπ¦ Good for families | π§ Spring-fed, always flowing | π₯Ύ Can get muddy

 Best for: Families/Easy waterfall access | Difficulty: Very easy